jhustata/book/_sources/markdown-notebooks.md

 # Markdown vs. Powerpoint

 Trying to wean myself from .PPT, which is suboptimal for a programming class!
-This, for instance, is **much** trickier render in .PPT
+This, for instance, is **much** trickier to render in .PPT

 ```{code-cell}
 qui {